MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/operating-system.md

 For more information about using VMM to do a bare-metal deployment of the operating system, see [Provision a Hyper-V host or cluster from bare metal computers](/system-center/vmm/hyper-v-bare-metal?view=sc-vmm-2019).

+### Network deployment
+Another option is to install the Azure Stack HCI operating system over the network using [Windows Deployment Services](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831764(v=ws.11)).

 ### Manual deployment
-To manually deploy the Azure Stack HCI operating system on the system drive of each server to be clustered, install the operating system via your preferred method, such as booting from a DVD, USB drive, or installing over the network using [Windows Deployment Services](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831764(v=ws.11)).
+To manually deploy the Azure Stack HCI operating system on the system drive of each server to be clustered, install the operating system via your preferred method, such as booting from a DVD or USB drive.

 Then start each server and use the Server Configuration tool (Sconfig.cmd) to prepare the servers for clustering.
 To learn more about the tool, see [Configure a Server Core installation with Sconfig.cmd](/windows-server/get-started/sconfig-on-ws2016).